-Purpose: to cycle to charge voltage on/off and to check other aspects such as solar panel input voltage when charging lead-acid batteries.
+Purpose: to cycle the charge voltage on/off via relay or transistor and to check other aspects such as solar panel input voltage and battery voltage when charging lead-acid batteries.

-The LED1 indicator 'bad' meaning the input voltage below the charging voltage when on.
+The LED1 indicator 'bad' meaning the input voltage is below the charging voltage or below the charge point when on.

 DP11 turns on charge switch transistor.
 Can use PWM or a simple timing routine.
 Will blink on/off with charge cycle.
 (Charge enable)